w3c/wai-dynamic-planning/source/sustain/index.html.erb.md

 {:.attach_permalink}
 ## Incorporate user feedback

-Use user feedback to help guide improvement activities and identify areas in need of attention.
+Invite user feedback and use it to help guide improvement activities and identify areas in need of attention.

 {::nomarkdown}
 <%= activity_body %>